 In the same way, if you have a default private student loan for more than 7 years but the statute of limitations in your state is longer than that or if you did something, like making payments for the previous debt in between, which caused it to restart, then your debt is still collectible even though it is no longer recorded on your credit report.

-The following table shows the different limitation periods of the statute of limitations based on the states and type of contract-
+The following table shows the different statute of limitation periods on debt based on the US states and type of contract-

 |States||Limitation Periods (Years)||Limitation Periods (Years)|